-In order to develop your portfolio of supporting information you will need to cover the four domains which cover the spectrum of medical practice, as defined by the GMC.
+In order to develop your portfolio of supporting information you will need to address the four domains which cover the spectrum of medical practice, as defined by the GMC.
 They are:

 The GMC state specifically that licensed doctors will need to bring a portfolio of supporting information to their appraisal which shows how they are meeting the professional values set out in Good Medical Practice.

-Appraisers will be interested in what doctors think the supporting information says about their practice and how they plan to develop or modify their practice as a result.
+Appraisers will be interested in the doctor’s views of how the supporting information provides evidence of their good practice.
+For example, what does the evidence shown say about their practice and how they plan to develop or modify their practice as a result.
 GMC guidance tells doctors the six types of supporting information they need to collect and how often they should collect it.
 Employers will to need to ensure they have clinical governance systems and other types of support in place that can provide doctors with the information they need.

-There are six types of supporting information that doctors will be expected to provide and discuss at their appraisal.
+The six types of supporting information that doctors will be expected to provide and discuss at their appraisal are:

 The information here has been developed to be used to support doctors who are engaging in the current UK revalidation process.
-Regulations introduced in 2012 by the DoH and the GMC provide a mechanism whereby UK registered doctors who wish to be re-licensed so that they continue to be allowed to practice clinical medicine in the UK, can do so be being revalidated as part of a continuing five year cycle.
-This is underpinned by the specific requirement to have annual appraisals, by a trained appraiser reporting to the Responsible Officer (RO) associated with their nominated designated body (DB).
 This provides every UK doctor with a route to revalidation.
-The RO will use the annual appraisal document, completed by both the appraiser and the doctor himself , together with other information from the DB, such as clinical governance reports etc. and the results from pervious appraisals, to come to a conclusion as whether the doctor can be recommended for re-validation by the GMC.
+The Responsible Officer (RO) will use the annual appraisal document, completed by both the appraiser and the doctor, together with other information from the Designated Body, such as clinical governance reports etc. and the results from previous appraisals, to come to a conclusion as whether the doctor can be recommended for re-validation by the GMC.

 In many cases the above process is straight forward, whereby the doctor practices in a specialty that can be covered in its entirety by the appraisal, for example if a GP only is involved with general practice, and a GP appraiser covers this subject in the appraisal.
-In other examples, particularly in the independent sector, (IS) a doctor may be involved in a disparate group of clinical activities, and the appraiser may be unaware of details of the clinical work, and clinical governance mechanisms of one or more of that doctor’s specialties.
-Another example to that given above, maybe where an NHS GP with a special interest in, say aesthetic medicine, may be undertaking a routine NHS appraisal, but the appraiser may have no knowledge of that area of his work, and have difficulty in reporting to the RO with respect to that area of his scope of practice.
+In other examples, particularly in the independent sector, a doctor may be involved in a disparate group of clinical activities, and the appraiser may be unaware of details of the clinical work and clinical governance mechanisms of one or more of that doctor’s specialties.
+Another example may be where an NHS GP with a special interest in, say aesthetic medicine, may be undertaking a routine NHS appraisal, but the appraiser may have no knowledge of the non GP work, and have difficulty in reporting to the RO with respect to that area of his scope of practice.